allenrobel/ask/docs/cisco/nxos/cisco.nxos.nxos_bgp.rst

                                 resetting bgp sessions after keepalives
                                 are not received from neighbors::

-                                    - Type: int()
+                                    - Type: int() or str()
                                     - Valid values:
-                                        - int() range 0-3600
+                                        - int() range 3-3600
+                                        - str() keyword: default
                                     - Units: seconds
                                     - Default: 180
                                     - Example:
                                         task.timer_bgp_hold = 60
                                     - NOTES:
-                                        - If set to 0, no keepalives are expected from, or sent to, bgp neighbors.
+                                        - While the NXOS CLI claims the valid range is 0-3600, the lowest accepted value is 3.

 timer_bgp_keepalive             Set BGP keepalive timer.
 How often to send
                                 keepalive messages to neighbors::

-                                    - Type: int()
+                                    - Type: int() or str()
                                     - Valid values:
-                                        - int() range 0-3600
+                                        - int() range 1-3599
+                                        - str() keyword: default
                                     - Units: seconds
                                     - Default: 60
                                     - Example:
                                         task.timer_bgp_keepalive = 60
                                     - NOTES:
-                                        - If set to 0, no keepalives are expected from, or sent to, bgp neighbors.
+                                        - While the NXOS CLI claims the valid range is 0-3600, the lowest accepted value is 1 and the highest accepted value is 3599.

 vrf                             Name of VRF to create under the bgp router::